agriculturegovau/agds-next/.changeset/chilled-camels-search.md

 '@ag.ds-next/react': patch
 ---

-icons: update documentation to include more information and guidance on usage, sizes and positioning
+icons: update documentation to include more information and guidance on usage, sizes and positioning.